Peace and Security

 Dr. Anna Brzysca, a Russian-born educator living in Poland, explained the multi-religious approach to character education adopted for the “My World and I” school curriculum for adolescents, to which she contributed as a writer in the early 1990s in Russia.
 Published by the International Educational Foundation, the course was widely used in schools in Russia and Eurasian countries and translated in several languages.
 It taught moral values from the viewpoint of the four main religions present in Eurasia: Christianity, Islam, Judaism, and Buddhism.
 It was then adapted into various character education programs throughout the world.

-Mr. Reigo Tonsberg, the main organizer of “Play Football Make Peace” and of the annual Parnu International Football Tournament in Estonia, shared about “peace through sports” activities organized throughout the world.
+Mr. Reigo Tonsberg, the main organizer of “Play Football Make Peace” and of the annual Parnu Summer Cup, an international football tournament in Estonia, shared about “peace through sports” activities organized throughout the world.
 He showed a video of the project initiated by the World Association of NGOs (WANGO) and described its scope and philosophy, which seeks to bring character education elements into the football game and encourage international, interethnic, and interreligious harmony through sports.